MaxNiia/nvim/README.md

 Plugins will auto install and kept updated by lazy.

+## Theme
+After running `init.sh` an ignored file is created in the `lua` directory.
+This file dictates what theme nvim should use.

 ## WSL
 If using wsl the windows clipboard has to be installed in order to yank into and put from windows.
 The following command from the neovim FAQ